 For a Deep Treatment you need something that is more moisturizing then your regular conditioner.
 A rinse out conditioner for me may be a deep treatment for you.
 For example, some wavies use GVP Conditioning Balm (sally's) for a deep treatment, but I would use it as a rinse out conditioner.
 For a deep treatment, you can simply soup up you regular conditioner by adding oils, honey, etc. It is good if your deep treatment has things that can penetrate the hair's cortex, such as olive oil, avocado oil, and coconut oil.
 DT options include: Curl Junkie Repair Me (online), Spiral Solutions Deeply Decadent Moisture (online).

 Protein Treatments (if your hair needs protein): I'd suggest the gelatin protein treatment on the recipe page of Science-y Hair blog.
 It is very cheap to make and very popular.
-It is a Options lso a very strong PT, so keep that in mind. (my post on the gelatin PT) Other options are Spiral Solutions Repairing Protein Treatment (online), Joiko K-pac (salons) and it's Sally Beauty knock off (both contain mineral oil), Nexxus Emergencee (Walmart, CVS), Curl Junkie Repair Me (online), Ion Effective Care (Sally's, they sell cheap sample packs, milder PT).
+It is a very strong PT, so keep that in mind.
+Because it is so strong, you may want to start with one of the other options first. (my post on the gelatin PT) Other options are Spiral Solutions Repairing Protein Treatment (online), Joiko K-pac (salons) and it's Sally Beauty knock off (both contain mineral oil, which is hard to remove for some hair and easy for others), Nexxus Emergencee (Walmart, CVS), Curl Junkie Repair Me (online), Ion Effective Care (Sally's, they sell cheap sample packs, milder PT).

 This post on The Wavy Tales was written to help new wavies.
 It is similar to my post, but from another point of view.
 Double check the ingredients on the product mentioned.
 The post is a few years old, and some formulas may have changed.